gaurav9821/netflix-gpt/README.md

 - Sign Up Form
 - Form Validation
 - What is useRef() Hook for email and password validation(It can be done using State Variable also)
+- Configure Firebase for Authentication
+- Deploy your app to firebase
+- Create a SignUp User Account

 ## Features: